What is Bond Yield?

 - Coupon: The annual interest amount owed to the bondholder by the issuer.

 - Maturity: The tenor (i.e. length of time) of the bond issuance, as agreed upon by the issuer and the investor.

-Inverse Relationship Between Bond Prices and Bond Yields
+What is the Relationship Between Bond Prices vs. Bond Yields

 Bond prices and bond yields are inversely related – so if the price of a bond goes up, its yield declines (and vice versa).